What is Package in Oracle?

-PL/SQL package is nothing but a logical grouping of a related subprogram (procedure/function) into a single element.
-Package is compiled and stored as a database objects that can be used later.
+PL/SQL package is a logical grouping of a related subprogram (procedure/function) into a single element.
+A Package is compiled and stored as a database object that can be used later.

 In this tutorial, you will learn-

 - Components of Packages

 - Package Specification

 - Forward Declarations

 - Package Information